Last updated on 2023-06-27

 - Maintain battery level and cellular transmission of data by ensuring the battery is > 3.7 V.

-See Appendix E for a checklist of monitoring station maintenance activities and timing of these activities.
+See Maintenance Checklist in the appendix for monitoring station maintenance activities and timing of these activities.
 The key issues in maintaining a monitoring station are:

 - Any moisture inside the logger box can cause logger board malfunction.

-- Cycling the power (turn board off, pause 10 seconds, turn board back on) as done with a computer is a common fix for loss of cellular transmission and other miscellaneous issues.
+- Cycling the power (turn board off, pause 5 seconds, turn board back on) is a common fix for loss of cellular transmission and other miscellaneous issues.

 - Turbidity sensor

-- Turbidity sensor is particularly vulnerable to fouling: any debris, sticks, leaves that attach to it or algae that grows on it will cause false high readings and degrade data quality.
+- Turbidity sensor is particularly vulnerable to fouling: any debris, sticks, leaves on or near it, or algae that grows on it will cause false high readings and degrade data quality.